 Section 499 policy directions allow the minister to make binding directions on delegates and AAT that must be complied with.
 The directions are binding both in relation to the matters to be taken into account and what weight should be given to different considerations.
 There are three primary considerations, as discussed below.

-• production, importation, distribution, trafficking, commercial dealing or selling of illicit drugs, particularly heroin;
+• producing, importing, distributing, trafficking, commercial dealing or selling illicit drugs;

 • organised criminal activity;